An amazing, magical place to be. My son counts the days 'til returning each year.

 Groups of 8-9 campers live in two cabins connected by a porch, with 4-5 campers to a cabin.
 Counselors live in attached rooms.
 Restrooms and showers are nearby, in recently renovated washhouses.

-For Work Program, SLC’s Leadership Development Experience, groups of 10 split into separate cabins with up to four campers in each.
+For Leadership, SLC’s Leadership Development Experience, groups of 10 are split into separate cabins with up to four campers in each.
 Counselors live in separate cabins very close by.

 Surprise Lake Camp sits on 460 beautiful acres surrounded by an enormous expanse of undeveloped state parkland.
 Our sparkling, private, half-mile-long lake is nestled between two rugged mountain ridges.
 We hike our miles and miles of gorgeous trails, enjoying breathtaking views of the Hudson River.
 We host cookouts and overnights at our well-established campsites.